hexdump0815/imagebuilder/systems/chromebook_x86_mbr/readme.md

 ## tested systems - working

-- acer cb3 111 - gnawty
+- acer cb3 111 chromebook - gnawty

-## tested systems
+## untested systems

 - in theory it should work for nearly all intel chromebooks with a working legacy rw firmware installed
 - as there are no real chromebook dependency the chance is high that the images should simply work on most intel systems with mbr booting